Calamity Brains

 Stitch: For me, friendships have always been difficult to manage.
 Especially with girls as a child and, later, with women.
 A lot of neurodivergent women struggle with this, particularly autistic women.
 For me, picking up on unsaid things, reading body language, and my being too blunt and probably not making the right facial expressions all play a part in making friendships difficult.
 Also, I much prefer to do activities, things that can be done side by side.
 Just sitting and chatting can be challenging, exhausting, and filled with uncertainty for me.
 In addition, I tend to laugh at things that other women either don’t find funny or find off-putting.
 Get me with a fellow neurodivergent, however, and we’re off to the races!

-C: I only have a few friends.
+Sparkler: I only have a few friends.
 One of them laughs at things other people don’t find funny or find off-putting.
 It’s really kind of hilarious and endearing.
 Through our friendship I’ve learned to not take myself so seriously.
 We make quite a spectacle.

 What is the best and worst parts of friendship for you?